Discover more from Where on Planet Earth

 To the left of the fork (public beach area)

 Ikal.
 Fancy, cute, decent cocktails and food.
-Note that it doesn’t have chairs by the ocean
+Note that it doesn’t have chairs right by the ocean, but it’s a great spot to work from and always have events, yoga classes, etc.

-Alma.
-This is our favorite beach club!
+Niken.
+Previously called Alma and one our favorite beach club!
 It’s far enough to be pretty secluded but easy to get to and park.
-It is also affordable, and they don’t raise their entry fee depending on seasons.
+It is also affordable, and has no minimum consumption.
 It’s very chill and the food is decent.

 Xpu-Ha